 If you’d like to own some Ethereum but don’t have enough money to purchase any or buy a mining rig, you may be interested in using an Ethereum faucet.
-Faucets reward users with free Ethereum for viewing ads and completing captchas.
+Faucets reward users with free Ethereum for a variety of tasks.
 The sites then use some of the ad revenue that they receive to continue to fund the faucet with more Ethereum.

 Honestly, these types of websites make my “scam” senses tingle, but I decided to give one a go anyway.
 I began my experiment with a search for a well-known, reputable faucet to try out.
 After reading through a few Reddit, Quora, and Bitcointalk forums, it became clear that this wasn’t going to be a successful search.